 This seems counter-intuitive for stepping the mast.
 If you rotate the chain plate tabs parallel to the boat center line, that does let the toggles rotate naturally while raising the mast but the toggles wind up misaligned for sailing.
 The toggles are under considerable loads while you’re sailing but not much at all while you’re raising the mast.

 Plus, with the toggles aligned properly, the T bolts can rotate instead during raising until everything lines up.
 That’s why there are toggles on the ends of the turnbuckles to begin with.
 It’s also why the turnbuckles don’t attach directly to the chain plate bolts like the upper shroud in the picture above that’s missing a toggle.
-Together, the toggles and T bolts act kind of like a universal joint on a car.
+Together, the toggles and T bolts act like a universal joint on a car drive shaft.
 They’re there for a reason, use them.

 Here’s a brief video that shows what I mean.